sashadt/docs/docs/quickstartlaunchato.md

     **Note** : Make sure to set correct druid\_cluster IP and the Proxy Address.
 11. Configure the Dashboards.
     1. Click **configure**. ![](images/applications/quickstart_launch/atoconfigpackdashboard.png)
-    2.From the **Select Replacement Applications** drop down, select the correct configuration name for both the Dashboards.
+    2. From the **Select Replacement Applications** drop down, select the correct configuration name for both the Dashboards.
     3. Click **Save**.
 12. Save the complete configuration.